Model Configuration Variables

 MODELS_GWDG_INTERNVL2_5_8B_TOOLS_VISION=true

-Example 4: Specialized Use Case - Research & Analysis
+Example 4: Research & Document Analysis

 # Enable reasoning models